 M&A activity in the Consumer sector amidst a post-pandemic recovery

-Ali Palmer, Partner in the Consumer Practice, and Zoe Wakeham, Consultant in the Consumer Practice, discuss the increase in M&A activity across the consumer market and the benefit of hiring interim experts to excel in the post-pandemic economy
+Zoe Wakeham, Consultant in the Consumer Practice, discusses the increase in M&A activity across the consumer market and the benefit of hiring interim experts to excel in the post-pandemic economy

 The Covid-19 pandemic has had a huge impact on the global economy, with some sectors struggling to survive, while others capitalize on the unexpected disruption in the market to grow their businesses.
 The consumer market, and especially the food and drink industry, have seen a tremendous increase in demand globally, due to consumers stocking up on non-perishable items and household favourites, as well as a general shift in consumer behaviours caused by the pandemic.

 As a result, the sector is undergoing vast changes, with many companies looking to grow their market share by means of M&A activity.
 We see this uptick particularly across sectors, which are growing exponentially due to changes in demand, such as pet care and plant-based products, with many companies trying to capitalize by means of mergers and acquisitions.
 As sector giants, like Nestle, are looking to increase their stronghold across these high-demand markets by means of acquisitions, other companies, like Walmart who recently sold supermarket-chain ASDA, are streamlining their businesses.